Sleeping With The Radio On

 It probably won’t surprise you to learn that music and sound have been crucial parts of many healing ceremonies for centuries.

 Sleeping with the radio on gives your body and mind a rhythm to set itself by.
-It’s soothing, relaxing, and it takes your brain away from the troublesome stresses of the day.
+It’s soothing and relaxing.
+And it takes your brain away from the troublesome stresses of the day.

-According to a recent sleep music radio study in Hong Kong, researchers found that study participants listening to music about 30 minutes before bed each night were able to fall asleep faster.
+According to a recent sleep music radio study in Hong Kong, researchers found that study participants listening to music about 30 minutes before bed each night could fall asleep faster.

 So, why does radio for sleep work?